ian-mcnichols/CS_499/README.md

 you have Sphinx installed using pip install -U Sphinx or conda install -c anaconda sphinx.
 Navigate inside the CS_499 folder where all the .py files are before running the following.

-To generate .rst
->  sphinx-apidoc -o ./documentation .

 Setup
 > sphinx-quickstart
+>
 Answer any questions.
 Program name is "SMART"

+### conf.py edits:
-Add "sphinx.ext.autodoc" to the extensions list in conf.py
+* Add "sphinx.ext.autodoc" to the extensions list in conf.py
+* uncomment lines 13-15 'import os; import sys; sys.path.insert(0, os.path.abspath('.'))

+To generate .rst
+>  sphinx-apidoc -o ./documentation .

 To generate html
 > make html